Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * It may cause dust accumulation.
 * Use the dust plugs to avoid dust accumulation.
 * If you can't find answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will troubleshoot for you.
-* Brim, raft, and skirt are detachable structures for enhancing object adherence to the heated bed.
+* Brim, raft, and skirt are detachable structures for enhancing object adherence to the Heated Bed.

 Don't create names for steps, processes or procedures.
 Check the [Snapmaker Glossary](https://shimo.im/sheets/9YTQWxT6yVkxYHGp) first.